 Cruising from Argentina to the Antarctic Circle is an adventure like no other.
-As you glide through the sea aboard the impressive Ocean Endeavour to the soundtrack of cracking ice, you’ll witness sights that you’ve only ever dreamed of – never-ending seascapes, remarkable icescapes, and snow-clad landscapes where Mother Nature lives in her rawest form.
-Not to mention the incredible wildlife that call Antarctica home!
-Not only will you join a small number of travelers that can say they've crossed latitude 66°33’ S, but you’ll also visit busy penguin rookeries, see seals swimming under your Zodiac, and maybe even encounter a curious humpback as you kayak past icebergs and glaciers.
+As you glide through the sea aboard the impressive Ocean Endeavour, you’ll witness sights that you’ve only ever dreamed of – never-ending seascapes, remarkable icescapes, and snow-clad landscapes where Mother Nature lives in her rawest form.
+Not to mention the incredible wildlife that calls Antarctica home!
+Not only will you join a small number of travellers that can say they've crossed latitude 66°33’ S, but you’ll also visit busy penguin rookeries, see seals swimming under your Zodiac, and maybe even encounter a curious humpback as you kayak past icebergs and glaciers.

 Our Antarctic Circle cruises & tours

 If your Intrepid trip starts on or before 31 December 2022, you must provide proof of full vaccination against COVID-19.

 If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.